 It’s also about grammar.
 Whilst you can work hard and learn a new language after adolescence, the window of opportunity seems to be particularly important for truly understanding grammar too.
 This research demonstrates how there are some ‘pockets’ of grammar learning that simply aren’t picked up in adult learners, whereas children pick them up naturally and with ease.

-It seems that this window of opportunity, between the ages of 3-7 years old, often spanning the preschool years, is a time when the brain is particularly receptive to linguistic learning.
+It seems that this window of opportunity, often spanning the preschool years, is a time when the brain is particularly receptive to linguistic learning.

 The Preschooler’s Window of Opportunity